Generalized Probabilistic Approximate Optimization Algorithm: Probabilistic Approximate Optimization Algorithm Overview

-This layered application of stochastic matrices to a probability vector \(\rho\) is the direct classical analog of applying unitary operators \(U^{(k)}\) to a wavefunction \(\psi\) in QAOA.
-A crucial distinction, however, is that each \(W^{(k)}\) is a norm-one-preserving stochastic matrix that mixes non-negative probabilities, whereas each \(U^{(k)}\) is a norm-two-preserving unitary matrix that rotates complex vectors.
+This layered application of stochastic matrices to a probability vector \(\boldsymbol{\rho}\) is the direct classical analog of applying unitary operators \(U^{(k)}\) to a wavefunction \(\psi\) in QAOA.
+The crucial distinction, however, is that each \(W^{(k)}\) is a norm-one-preserving stochastic matrix that mixes non-negative probabilities, whereas each \(U^{(k)}\) is a norm-two-preserving unitary matrix that rotates complex vectors.

 The absence of complex phases in the classical evolution means that PAOA proceeds without the possibility of quantum interference.
 Consequently, for optimization problems where a constructive interference mechanism for QAOA is unclear, its advantage over classical alternatives is not guaranteed.
-Indeed, as we will demonstrate in Sec.~\ref{SK_model}, our benchmarking shows that PAOA consistently reaches higher-approximation ratios on the Sherrington-Kirkpatrick model when compared to QAOA using an identical number of variational parameters.
+Indeed, as we will demonstrate in Section \ref{SK_model}, our benchmarking shows that PAOA consistently reaches higher-approximation ratios on the Sherrington-Kirkpatrick model when compared to QAOA using an identical number of variational parameters.

-The ultimate objective of PAOA is to find the states $\{m\}$ that minimize the problem's energy function (Eq.~\ref{eq3}).
+The ultimate objective of PAOA is to find the states $\{m\}$ that minimize the problem's energy function (Eq.~\eqref{eq3}).
 This is achieved through the two-level optimization loop described earlier.
-The outer loop minimizes a cost function (different from the problem's energy function) over the variational parameters $\underline{\theta}$, thereby reshaping the sampling landscape to make the optimal states $\{m\}$ more probable and easier to find through MCMC sampling in the inner loop.
-For a target set of states \(\mathcal{X}\), this cost function can be the negative log-likelihood:
+The outer loop minimizes a cost function (different from the problem's energy function) over the variational parameters $\boldsymbol{\theta}$, thereby reshaping the sampling landscape to make the optimal states $\{m\}$ more probable and easier to find through MCMC sampling in the inner loop.